 As this example indicates, work in my classes proceeds through ongoing processes of collaboration and feedback in scholarly community, by which I mean both that I build strong relationships of trust and support with students and that I foster a sense of challenging but inviting academic responsiveness among students.
 My courses create intentional structures for robust and open discussion, build students’ willingness to enter that discussion by honoring multiple forms of participation, and scaffold up to ensuring that students experience the full process of scholarly inquiry, including dissemination to an interested audience.
 For instance, in my Science Fiction Film course, students paired up to lead course sessions in which they applied theoretical readings to science fiction films and participated each week both in oral discussion and debate and in collaborative synchronous screening notes (an exercise that sharpened analytic observations, generated expressions of appreciation for the details that classmates noticed, and quickly built less experienced students’ confidence toward robust oral contributions).
 These investments in intellectual community paid off at the semester’s end: the final “exam” session was structured as a conference in which students presented their in-process final research papers on thematically organized panels and took questions and comments from peers.

 These commitments extend as well into my mentoring of undergraduate research.
 In summer 2021, for instance, I developed and led a climate literature research project with a small team of Southwestern University undergraduates.
 Working collectively, we developed an evolving set of research questions for our corpus of climate fiction and film that paid close attention to literary form and style as well as interdisciplinary topics concerning climate justice, communication, and science, set up and calibrated a structured system for data collection, recording, and sharing, and established patterns of shared reflection, support, and feedback.
-Our work was featured in a recent article in Grist magazine, and we are completing a collaboratively written article on climate fiction and climate justice that we plan to have under consideration early next year.
+Our work was featured in a recent article in Grist magazine, and we are completing a collaboratively written article on climate fiction and climate justice that we plan to have under consideration by the end of this calendar year.